 - An applicant with an undergraduate cumulative grade point average (GPA) less than 3.0 may be admitted with conditional status.
 Students must achieve a 3.0 in graduate study at UT by the completion of 15 semester hours or may be subject to dismissal.
 In the past, candidates with undergraduate GPAs less than 3.0 have not been competitive unless they have demonstrated academic achievement through the completion of a relevant graduate level degree program.

-- An applicant who has any prerequisite courses to complete at the time of application may be admitted with conditional status, with a clear understanding that remaining prerequisites must be satisfactorily (grade of B- or better) completed prior by June 15th for matriculation into the Program.
+- An applicant who has any prerequisite courses to complete at the time of application may be admitted with conditional status, with a clear understanding that remaining prerequisites must be satisfactorily (grade of B- or better) completed by June 15th for matriculation into the Program.
 Official transcripts or other appropriate documentation will be required.

 - Candidates who are unable to pass the medical terminology proficiency examination will be required to participate in a self-study program and retest or satisfactorily complete a medical terminology course at an accredited college or university prior to matriculation in Fall courses.